carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 }
 ```

-We need to register our data provider in the DI container by `layout.data_provider` tag:
+We need to register our data provider in the DI container by the `layout.data_provider` tag:
 ```yaml
     acme_locale.layout.data_provider.locale:
         class: Acme\Bundle\LocaleBundle\Layout\DataProvider\LocaleProvider